Everlane/lita-github-pinger/README.md

 ## Configuration

-For any repos which you would like to watch, add a GitHub webhook pointing to: http://yourlitaapp.herokuapp.com/ghping and check off the following events:
+For any repos which you would like to watch, add a GitHub webhook that will post to http://yourlitaapp.herokuapp.com/ghping and check off the following events:

 - Issue comment
 - Pull Request review comment